 A sail for the raft is not necessary.

 For all participants, if you find you are unable attend Adventure Team Challenge Colorado, notify World T.E.A.M. as soon as possible by email message.
-You may change your registration to our virtual participant category if you want to remain active in the event, useful if you are a member of a team.
+You may change your registration to our virtual participant category if you want to remain remotely active in the program, useful if you are a member of a team.
 Registration fees and donations are not refundable.
 You can assign donations to another participant or to your team if you wish.
-In addition, ticket purchases for meals are not refundable.

 World T.E.A.M. greatly appreciates our new and returning volunteers!
 Individuals who have an interest in volunteering for Adventure Team Challenge need to first register online through this site.
 During the registration process, volunteer candidates can indicate the days they are available, their interests and their volunteer background.
 Our volunteer committee will review all interested candidates and look for a match for days and interests.
 If you match one of the available opportunities, you will be contacted directly by the appropriate committee coordinator.
 If you do not hear from a volunteer coordinator, a matching opportunity has not been found – please do not show up at the event planning to help.
 Contact may take weeks or even a month or longer from the date of registration.
 Volunteers may need to complete and submit a World T.E.A.M. volunteer agreement to participate.